 “No way!”
 Sam exclaims, leaning a little too close to the dancing flames.
 The window isn’t open, so I’m disturbed by their rampant flickering.
 “Keep going!”

-I look from the candles to her shining eyes, and her excitement makes me forget all about the candles. “‘Are you Snake of the Land Beyond?’
-Falcon asked, his heart pounding with adrenaline.
+I look from the candles to her shining, green eyes, and her excitement makes me forget all about the candles. “‘Are you Snake of the Land Beyond?’
+Falcon asked, heart pounding with adrenaline.

 “‘I am she,’ Snake echoed, holding out Falcon’s weapon in peaceful offering.
 ‘I have spared your life this day, so may you spare mine as I leave your kingdom, Highness.’